Tram-One/tram-one/README.md

 ### `Tram.constructor([options])`
 `new Tram()` returns an instance of the Tram.
 The constructor takes in an `options` object, which can have a `defaultRoute`.

-By default, this is `/404`, but you can set it to whatever path you want to load when path matching fails.
+`defaultRoute` by default is `/404`, but you can set it to whatever path you want to load when path matching fails.

 <details>